Our commitment to sustainability

 EHS&S oversight is also within the respective board and executive mandates of each of the three joint ventures that Sherritt is involved in.
 There are dedicated environment, health and safety committees at the board level for the Ambatovy and Moa joint ventures.
 Experienced Sherritt executives serve on these committees.
 At Energas, EHS&S matters are also reviewed by the Board, which has directors from Sherritt’s senior management team.

 Each division is led by a senior executive who also reports to our COO.
 These individuals are accountable for all operational matters of their respective operating sites, including sustainability.
-To ensure ongoing and timely management of this broad discipline, we have senior employees at each division with responsibility for health and safety, security, environment, stakeholder relations, and other sustainability functions.
-Specific roles and team structures at divisions vary, based on the operating environment and related risks at their respective sites.

 We uphold our commitment to sustainability through our sustainability framework, which provides a focused and practical approach to prioritizing sustainability issues, risks and opportunities, and to managing performance.
 The framework consists of a core commitment and a series of issue-specific commitments, which fall under the four pillars below: Providing a Safe and Rewarding Workplace, Operating Ethically, Demonstrating Environmental Responsibility, and Engaging Stakeholders and Benefitting Communities.
 Our commitments are supported by an integrated management system that sets company-wide standards for planning, implementation, measurement, reporting and assurance of sustainability efforts.